josem/extended_markdownizer/Readme.md

 * Converts Youtube urls into embedded videos.
 * Converts Vimeo urls into embedded videos.
+* Converts image urls into the img element.
 * Detects urls and converts into anchors.

 You can check the generated Rocco documentation on the [project